HolyBlackCat/cpp-tutorials/language/01_intro/06_c_vs_cpp.md

 # C vs C++

-You might've heard of the C language.
+You might've heard of the C programming language.
 C and C++ are two different languages.

 C++ includes most of C in it.
-You can think of it as C with way more features.
-(Only a few small C features were removed from C++.)
+You can think of it as of C with way more features.
+Only a few unimportant C features are missing C++.

 C is a predecessor of C++.
 While C still exists today, there's little reason to use it, because C++ exists and provides more features.

-You also might've heard of C#.
-While similar in name, it has nothing to do with C or C++, and is more similar to Java.
+You might've also heard of C#.
+While similar in name, it has nothing to do with C or C++.

 ### Should I learn C before C++?